 There are two categories of participant:

-The initiators of the Community of Practice for Bioeconomy Education, who form the Core Working Group, are:
+The Executive Committee of the ICA Community of Practice for Bioeconomy Education:

 Han van Osch

 Avans University of Applied Sciences/HZ University of Applied Sciences

 Centre of Expertise Biobased Economy